The Best Sources of Small Business Grants & Loans in Ontario

 “Government sources” include federal, provincial, and municipal small business loans and grants.
 Funding from government sources typically falls into five categories based on what purpose the funding will serve: hiring, training, capital investment, research and development, and business/market development.
 The province of Ontario also offers funding programs for specific regions, including the Northern Ontario Heritage Fund, Eastern Ontario Development Fund, and others.

-There are simply too many government small business grants and loans in Ontario to comprehensively list in one post—many of which are sector- or activity-specific—so this guide will provide a sampling of federal and provincial loans and grants that apply to multiple industries.
+There are simply too many government small business grants and loans in Ontario to comprehensively list in one post — many of which are sector- or activity-specific — so this guide will provide a sampling of federal and provincial loans and grants that apply to multiple industries.

-Federal small business grants in Ontario
+Federal Small Business Grants in Ontario

 Numerous small business grants are available from the Government of Canada.
 Businesses do not need to be based in Ontario to access these grants, nor do the grants need to be repaid.
 Application criteria varies based on the grant program you are applying for.

 There are also sector-specific grants for agricultural businesses, publishers, and more.
-Check out this detailed guide to federal small business grants in Ontario for a complete list of available grants.

-Federal small business loans in Ontario
+Federal Small Business Loans in Ontario

 The federal government also offers a number of small business loans in Ontario (and across the country).
 Here are some of the most popular: